 When asparagus is in season, there’s nothing more delicious than roasting these spring spears until they are tender and delicious.
 Perfect as a side or prepping ahead.

-Asparagus is a favorite spring side dish, I find myself making at least once a week.
+It’s is a favorite spring side dish, I find myself making at least once a week.
 Especially in early spring.

 Roasting is a quick and simple way to prepare this side dish that seems to invite spring and freshen up the seasonal table.
 Yet special and delicious enough for company.

 Not only is it tasty, but healthy too.
-Asparagus is an excellent source of vitamin K, folate, copper, selenium, vitamin B1, vitamin B2, vitamin C, and vitamin E. It is a very good source of dietary fiber, manganese, phosphorus, vitamin B3, potassium, choline, vitamin A, zinc, iron, protein, vitamin B6, and pantothenic acid.
+It’s is an excellent source of vitamin K, folate, copper, selenium, vitamin B1, vitamin B2, vitamin C, and vitamin E. It is a very good source of dietary fiber, manganese, phosphorus, vitamin B3, potassium, choline, vitamin A, zinc, iron, protein, vitamin B6, and pantothenic acid.

 With a few simple ingredients, one baking sheet, and 8-10 minutes, you can have a side dish you will make time and time again.

 - 1 bunch thick asparagus (about 1 pound)

 - Freshly squeezed lemon juice from 1 lemon, about 1 tablespoon